bitrise-io/devcenter/_articles/reviews/public-sample-apps-draft.md

    * add your Expo username
    * add your Expo password for your Expo account.
 Note, this is sensitive information, so make sure you set it as a [secret env var](/builds/env-vars-secret-env-vars/#about-secrets/).
      In both cases, the Step will run `expo eject --eject-method expoKit`.
 3. `Run expo publish after eject?`
 4. `React Native version to set in package.json`

+`Recreate user schemes`

+1.

 ## fastlane-ios-sample-app and fastlane-android-sample-app